 We ask all prospective leaders and helpers in children's and young people's work to complete this form.
 The information will be kept confidentially by the church, unless requested by an appropriate authority.
-Full Name: Email Address: If less than 5 years, please give your previous address and the name of the church you attended (if different to Heaton Baptist Church).
+This form must be returned within 4 weeks.
+How long have you lived at this address?
+(Years) (Months) If less than 5 years, please give your previous address and the name of the church you attended (if different to Heaton Baptist Church).
 Please tell us about your Christian experience in the church/organisation you have been involved in, including names, dates and detail of the areas of your involvement.
 Please tell us something of yourself - and any previous experience of children or young people, any special interests and skills you have.
 Where appropriate name the church group and dates.
 This should include any relevant qualifications or appropriate training either a paid or voluntary capacity.

-Do you suffer, or have suffered any illness which might direct y affect your work with children or young people?

-If yes, please give details:
+Do you suffer, or have suffered any illness which might direct 10 If yes, please give details: - , •••

 Have you ever had an offer to work with children, young peop ole declined?
-YES / NO

-If yes, please give details:
+YES / No 0 If yes, please give details: •••

 References

-In the space below, please give the names a people who know you well, who would be ab tell us their relationship to you.
+In the space below, please give the names a people who know you well, who would be abtell us their relationship to you. •

 Name Name

 Address Address

 Post code Post code

 Tel No Tel No

 Relationship Relationship